Prawn Masala with Ground Prawn Heads

 Saute the onions in this till lightly brown.

-Add the masala with turmeric and 1/4 cup water, and cook for 5 mins.
+Add the masala with the tomato, turmeric and 1/4 cup water, and cook for 5 mins.

 Now add the prawn head paste and mix.